chnerypriyono/books-library/README.md

 Android APK link

-Above Android APK has been tested thoroughly to cover all the possible use cases and scenarios that I could be thought of,including:
+Above Android APK has been tested thoroughly to cover all the possible use cases and scenarios that I can think of, including:
 - Create new user (Sign Up), Logout, and re-Login
 - retrieving all books list and showing them on ListView
 - showing books detailed description and image (including zooming-in) in Book Detail Page